apache/nuttx/configs/beaglebone-black/README.txt

     This configuration directory provide the NuttShell (NSH).
 There are

     STATUS:
-      Work in progress.
+      2019-01-06:  Work in progress.
 Till now it is possible to pass arm_boot(), but Prefetch abort is met when devnull_register() call is done.
 Have no idea why.
         I was able to trace down to _inode_search() call.
 If I put any debug statement like "up_lowputc('0');" right after "desc->node = node;" statement at line 425 the code does not crash.
+      2019-01-09:  The NSH configuration is now functional.
+      2019-01-16:  Correct timer interrupts by switching to DMTimer2 (DMTimer1ms is not initialized by U-Boot).